tarunbatra11/django-otp/README.md

 ### Installing

-Change database configuration.
-If you are using mysql then create database with name "otp".
 Install prerequisites and clone the library.
+Change database configuration, if you are using mysql then create database with name "otp".
 Move inside project directory.

 ```
 ./manage.py makemigrations